lipku/livetalking-doc/docs/source/usage.md

 #### 3.1.1 Using the wav2lip Model
 RTMP pushing is not supported.
 - Download the model
 Download the model required for running wav2lip.
+Link: <https://pan.quark.cn/s/83a750323ef0>
-Link: <https://pan.baidu.com/s/1yOsQ06-RIDTJd3HFCw4wtA> Password: ltua Copy s3fd.pth to wav2lip/face_detection/detection/sfd/s3fd.pth of this project;
+Copy s3fd.pth to wav2lip/face_detection/detection/sfd/s3fd.pth of this project;
 Copy wav2lip256.pth to the "models" folder of this project and rename it to wav2lip.pth;
 Extract wav2lip256_avatar1.tar.gz and copy the entire folder to the "data/avatars" folder of this project.